Satay Chicken Skewers with Spicy Coconut Peanut Dipping Sauce

 ¼ cup cilantro, chopped (optional)

-Spicy Peanut Dipping Sauce
+Spicy Peanut Coconut Dipping Sauce

-1¼ cups light coconut milk
+1¼ cups light coconut milk from dairy case

-3 tbsp. best quality smooth peanut butter
+3 tbsp. best quality smooth or chunky peanut butter

 1 tbsp. regular soy sauce

-1 tbsp. fresh lime juice
+1 to 2 tbsp. fresh lime juice

-1 tsp. real coconut extract (optional)
+1 to 2 tsp. real coconut extract

 Directions

-I. Rinse tenders or thighs and pat dry.
-Slice thighs lengthwise into strips, about ½-inch wide.2.
-Mix marinade ingredients together in a shallow oblong nonmetallic container.
-Thread one tender or one to two pieces of thigh meat on each skewer, leaving at least ½‑inch of skewer uncovered at each end.
+2. Mix marinade ingredients together in a shallow oblong nonmetallic container.
+Thread one to two tenders or two to three pieces of thigh meat on each skewer, leaving at least ½‑inch of skewer uncovered at each end.

 3. Add chicken skewers to container, covering both sides with marinade.
 Cover container and marinate 1 hour or longer in the refrigerator, turning skewers at least once.